 Hot Sauce is perfectly safe for use on professionally applied ceramic coatings.
 Those coatings are designed to hold up against extremely strong chemicals, and Hot Sauce is incredibly mild.
 One benefit of ceramic coatings is that detailing becomes very easy.
 After a long day of fun on the water, a quick mist and wipe of Hot Sauce is all that’s needed to maintain the coated surface.

 I just got a ceramic coating.
-How do I remove water spots with Hot Sauce?
+How do I remove water spots?

 Spray a mist of Hot Sauce onto the surface of your ceramic coating and wipe it away with a soft microfiber towel.